AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 }
 ```

-But the wrapping function applied to the original resolver, when passing `hoistValue` scope, will change the value above to this:
+But the wrapping function applied to the original resolver, when passing a `hoistValue` scope, will change the value above to this:

 ```json
 {